caphector/duetmonitor/README.md

 # duetmonitor
-Tools to monitor and log print data with a Rasberry Pi.
-It logs basic print information to CSV.
-The script will detect prints starting, then start polling more frequently and take photos with a webcam.
+Monitor and log print data with a Rasberry Pi; this logs basic print information to CSV.
+The script will detect prints starting,  start polling more frequently and take photos for a timelapse.

-To install check out duetmonitor and install the scripts in your $PATH.
-Edit the config file and copy it to ~/.duet.
-The config options are documented in the config file.
+To install check out duetmonitor and install the scripts in your $PATH; I recommend ~/bin/.
+Update ``config``  and copy it to ~/.duet.
+Options are documented in the config file.

 Once configured run ``printmonitor`` and start a print.
 The script will output "Detected new print at [date of print starting]".
 This triggers taking photos for timelapse and creates a CSV with print data.
 Print data is currently limited to Layer, Bed Temp, Bed Target, Head Temp, Head Target, and Percent Complete but will be expanded.